the-prophecies/crispy-journey/README.md

 _Hair-trigger alert:_ is a US military policy that enables the rapid launch of nuclear weapons.
 Missiles on hair-trigger alert are maintained in a ready-for-launch status, staffed by around-the-clock launch crews, and can be airborne in as few as ten minutes.

 ## Objective
-Generate a series of graphs which accurately predict and simulate the trajectory of a missile with the given initial conditions, in order to estimate the time of flight.
+Generate a series of graphs which accurately predict and simulate the trajectory of a missile with the given initial conditions, in order to estimate the time of flight, mass loss affected by the time and distance of flight.
 Additionaly, compose said images into a gif.

 ## Toolset